June 23, 2021

 “The only way to lose weight is to be in a caloric deficit,” Jennifer says.

-Having a provider who can help you with both workouts and clean eating means she’ll see the entire picture and know how to help you best.
+Having a coach who can help you with both workouts and clean eating means she’ll see the entire picture and know how to help you best.

 6. We Have Baggage Around Food